 1962 - 7 April, 1962 - We lost our Brother Police Officer Henry Smith, Jr.

-1966 - 29 April, 1966 - The Name Plate was first worn by City Police - Effective 9 AM - 29 April 1966 at 9 am. - In a program called "Know Your Police,' which was initiated by Interim Police Commissioner George M. Gelston ordered all officers to begin wearing a name plate for identification.
-An idea the State Police started 7 years earlier to the day on 29 April, 1959.
+1966 - 29 April 1966 - The Nameplate was first worn by City Police Officers on 29 April 1966 at 9 am. - In a program called "Know Your Police,' which was initiated by Interim Police Commissioner George M. Gelston in which he ordered all officers to begin wearing a nameplate for identification purposes.
+An idea the Maryland State Police started 7 years earlier to the same day (29 April, 1959).
 At the time Commissioner Gelston felt it would improve the image of the police department.
 As a side note, Patrolman Edward Campbell would be the first City Officer to wear such name plate as he posed for the Baltimore Sun a day earlier on 28 April 1966.
 I should add Officer Tom Wade posed for a similar picture in which Commissioner Gelston was seen pinning his nameplate on him.

 1966 - Police Commissioner Donald D Pomerleau was appointed to the first of three six year terms as our Commissioner, that's 18 years of the same Police Commissioner